nicercode/nicercode.github.io/source/git/basics.md

     Added function that computes standard error of the mean.
 ```

-This is now the same functionality as we had with RStudio.

 ## What is going on with those crazy strings of numbers?

 You may have noticed the long strings of numbers, such as: